xli/piece-blog/README.md

-Piece Blog is an example application
+Piece Blog is an example Rails application
 ==================

-This application is an example to show how "Piece":https://github.com/ThoughtWorksStudios/piece works.
+This application is an example to show how [Piece](https://github.com/ThoughtWorksStudios/piece) works.

-Basic Requirement
+What this application does
 ------------------

 This is a blog application: